Ben-Kerman/immersive/doc/script-config.md

 # waiting until attempting to play it.
 forvo_preload_audio=no

-# Always download mp3 files from Forvo.
+# download mp3 files from Forvo instead of Ogg/Vorbis
-# By default the only other option (OGG/Vorbis) is used.
 forvo_prefer_mp3=no

-# prefix to put before Forvo file in the Anki media directory
+# prefix for Forvo filenames in the Anki media directory
 # Files will be named '<prefix>-<word>.<extension>''
 forvo_prefix=word_audio

-# Reencode Forvo audio files since they are unnecessarily large.
+# reencode Forvo audio files since they are unnecessarily large
 forvo_reencode=yes

 # Forvo audio encoding options